lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 - a “first” button
 - an “all” button”

 The h function is a helper function from the snabbdom virtual dom library used to create virtual dom nodes.

 It’s configured and exported in the src/utils/vdom file.

 The makeHandler function is exported from the src/utils/handlers file.

 In order for the recently created Zones/index.js file to be correctly loaded and associated with the graph, we need to create a file mapping code to nodes.

-With the Rosmaro command line utilities it’s really easy - all we need to do is to type nom run Rosmaro-bindings:generate in the terminal.
+With the Rosmaro command line utilities it’s really easy - all we need to do is to type npm run Rosmaro-bindings:generate in the terminal.

 As we can see, a file mapping code to nodes has been generated.

-Running npm t shows that the test we wrote passes.
+Running npm t shows that the test we wrote previously passes.

 If we go back to the browser, we will see that instead of the button from the example application we now see the first screen of the ticket vending machine.

 The only behavior currently associated with this node is reacting to the RENDER action.

 That’s why clicking the buttons has no effect.

 # GOING TO THE TARIFFS SCREEN